smousavi05/Earthquake-Mapper/README.md

 # Earthquake_Mpper
-This is a class that can be used of quick mapping of earthquakes and seismic stations from SQL database.
+This is a class that can be used for a quick mapping of earthquakes and seismic stations from SQL database.

 usage: